Complaints concerning the Australian Sports Commission (ASC)

-The ASC (including Sport Australia and the Australian Institute of Sport) is committed to treating complaints about our facilities, services, programs and products seriously.
+The ASC (including the Australian Institute of Sport) is committed to treating complaints regarding the way we do business, our employees or our facilities, services, programs and products seriously.
 We aim to address all complaints quickly and appropriately and learn from them to improve the way we do business.

 We do not handle complaints related to the operation of sport organisations, clubs or associations.

 Please read more information about complaints relating to a sport organisation.

 If you have a complaint regarding us, we would like to know.
 All complaints must be lodged in writing.

 Any individual or organisation can make a complaint to the ASC.

 You can do this via the online complaints form or via post at: